bitcoin-sv/merchantapi-reference/README.md

 ### Creating a self-signed certificate

-A certificate is required; you can create a self-signed certificate by doing the following.
+A certificate is required; you can create a self-signed certificate, for testing, by doing the following.
-Please ensure you change the password from `changemenow` to something more secure, especially if you are going to use the certificate in production.
+Please ensure you change the password from `changemenow` to something more secure.

 ```
 openssl genrsa -aes256 -passout pass:changemenow -out server.pass.key 4096